wgnf/liz/README.md

 ## 👋 Want to Contribute?

+**DISCLAIMER**
+As this is in really early development, I'd not recommend you contributing yet, because we have to figure stuff out on our own at the moment.
+(Code-) Structure and processes might change drastically over that time.

 Cool!
 We're always welcoming anyone that wants to contribute to this project!
 Take a look at the [Contributing Guidelines](CONTRIBUTING.md), which helps you get started.
 You can also look at the [Open Issues](https://github.com/wgnf/dotnet-nuget-licenses/issues) for getting more info about current or upcoming tasks.

 ## 💬 Want to discuss?